pressly/subexec/README.md

 resizing images with ImageMagick's mogrify command sometimes stalls and never returns control back to the original process.
 Enter Subexec.

+If the posix-spawn gem is available it will be used for spawning which can provide a significant performance improvement in applications that have very large heaps.

 Tested with MRI 1.9.3, 1.9.2, 1.8.7

 Note: Process.spawn seems to be broken with JRuby 1.7.0.dev (as of